 Q. I'm a car enthusiast.
 I would like to know how one would coat a car with Teflon?
 As I heard that Teflon coat on a car protects the car's painted surface from the so called environmental damages and it's a scratch proof treatment it seems.
 Is this possible and is it being implemented any where in the world?

 Regards,Rajkumar [last name deleted for privacy by Editor]

 - Hyderabad, AP, INDIA

-Ed. note: Enjoy this very long discussion as you wish, but be warned that you will not find brand name comparisons.
-Time proved that it only led to shills posting with fictitious names, bashing other brands and posing as satisfied customers of their own brand :-) Sorry!
-If you want brand-to-brand comparisons you'll need to find them at AAA or Consumer Reports or some other independent testing service.
+Ed. note: Enjoy this very long discussion, but you will not find brands compared.
+Time proved that it led to shills posting with fictitious names, bashing other brands and posing as satisfied customers of their own brand :-) For brand-to-brand comparisons look to AAA or Consumer Reports or some other independent testing service.

 This is the 3rd or 4th time this question has been asked, Rajkumar, but, sorry, I've personally never heard of Teflon coating a car.
 The only place the inquiries have come from (yet) is India, so I have no experience in it.
 Sorry.

 Ted Mooney, P.E.
 RET

 I would like to point out that Teflon coatings are done in cars (at least that's what dealers claim) in India.
 I checked out the Dupont site and found 2 links who offer such services in North America:

 - Mumbai, India

 Like other people I was looking for authenticity for the people who claim to Teflon coat car paints.
 From your remark, there are only two possibilities